-The arch is a gateway to Blue Jay Farm, a secluded retreat in the Ozarks about two hours southwest of St. Louis.
-Situated on a seven-acre spring-fed lake and surrounded by woods, it's a piece of Missouri history and about as peaceful an escape as you could hope to find.
-But don't take my word for it:
+The arch is a gateway to Blue Jay Farm, a secluded retreat in Pulaski County, Missouri.
+Situated on a seven-acre spring-fed lake and surrounded by woods, it’s a piece of Missouri history and about as peaceful an escape as you could hope to find.
+But don’t take my word for it:

 I found that romantic tribute in the journal on the kitchen table.
 Guest books are magical.
 You can feel the impact of a place in the handwritten pages.
 The entries give a glimpse into the reasons others have stayed and what they’ve found valuable, and they provide new insight and often reinforce first impressions.
 By their self-selecting nature every guest book entry I’ve ever read, no matter where I’ve stayed, has been positive, but the missives in Blue Jay Farm’s First Cabin journal were downright gushing with praise, including lots of hearts and paw prints.
 It was almost like a competition to see who was moved the most by this getaway.